Kilobyte Cosmic Birefringence from ALP Domain Walls: Kilobyte Cosmic Birefringence

+{The question is whether the predicted anisotropic CB in our scenario is consistent with current observations.
+In Fig.~\ref{fig:Cl}, we display the comparison between the predicted $C_\ell^\F$ and the data obtained by the ACTpol and SPTpol~\cite{Bianchini:2020osu, Namikawa:2020ffr} in blue and red points, respectively.
+We expect that, for $\kappa_{\rm DW}(0.35{\rm deg}/\beta)\lesssim 1$, the predicted $C_\ell^\F$ is sizable at low $\ell \lesssim 100$, and may be tested in the future observation of anisotropic CB.
+Further observations of both isotropic and anisotropic CB satisfying the above features will be a smoking-gun evidence for our KBCB.}

-The actual angular dependence of $\Delta \Phi$ can be obtained by a dedicated analysis based on the lattice simulation of the domain wall formation.
+The actual angular dependence of $\Delta \Phi$ in {a single sample} can be obtained by a dedicated analysis based on the lattice simulation of the domain wall formation.
 We leave it for the future work, and instead, we have made a mock sample by randomly generating domains with its typical correlation length of order the Hubble horizon at the recombination.
-See Fig.\,\ref{fig:CMB}, where one can see that the $\Delta \Phi$ takes discrete values.
-We have also confirmed that the anisotropic birefringence induced by such a mock sample satisfies the above mentioned features as well as the current bound~\cite{Namikawa:2020ffr}.
+See Fig.\,\ref{fig:CMB}, where one can see that $\Delta \Phi$ takes discrete values {in each domain.} We have also confirmed that the anisotropic birefringence induced by such a mock sample satisfies the above mentioned features as well as the current bound~\cite{Namikawa:2020ffr,Bianchini:2020osu} {by performing the multipole expansion.}

-To be more precise, the boundary between domains should be blurred to some extent, because the LSS has a finite depth of $\O(0.1)\times 1/H$ and the domain walls also move at a finite speed, probably close to the speed of light.
+To be more {realistic}, the boundary between domains should be blurred to some extent, because the LSS has a finite depth of order $0.1 H^{-1}_{\rm LSS}$ and the domain walls also move at a finite speed, probably close to the speed of light.
 How much the boundary is blurred depends on the angle the domain wall makes with the LSS and the velocity.
-However, this boundary effect does not change our estimate on the isotropic birefringence, while it affects the anisotropic one slightly.
+However, this boundary effect does not change our estimate on the isotropic birefringence, while it slightly affects the anisotropic one at $\ell \gtrsim \ell_p$.
 To make a precise estimate, more detailed and dedicated analysis is warranted.